Q: What degree options are available through MEDEX?

 Q: Where will I do my clinical training?

 A: Yes.
 Students are required to be at the Seattle site for 6 weeks during the first summer quarter.
 This includes a 2-week in-class wrap-up to the online Anatomy and Physiology course and the 4-week Basic Science in Clinical Medicine course.
 Attendance at these courses is required of all MEDEX students.
-Passing both the Basic Science in Clinical Medicine course and the Anatomy and Physiology course is necessary to proceed into autumn quarter.
+Passing both the Basic Science in Clinical Medicine course and the Anatomy and Physiology course is necessary to proceed into the autumn quarter

 Additionally, students are required to be in Seattle for two weeks during the summer between the classroom and clinical phases (second summer quarter).